-- (a) the date specified in the request as the date as of which the accrual period began and ended; - (b) the value of the spouse or common-law partner's total entitlement under s.
-31(2) of the Act as of the date specified under clause (a), as calculated under the regulations, including interest to the date of the statement; and - (c) an explanation of their options and, for each option, a summary of the benefits to which each of them would be entitled on exercising the option.
+- (a) the date specified in the request as the date as of which the accrual period began and ended: - (b) the value of the spouse or common-law partner's total entitlement under s.
+31(2) of the Act as of the date specified under clause (a), as calculated under the regulation, including interest to the date of the statement: - (c) an explanation of their options and, for each option, a summary of the benefits to which each of them would be entitled on exercising the option; and - (d) that before agreeing to receive a percentage of less than 50 per cent on a division, the member's spouse or common-law partner should seek - (i) legal advice with respect to their family law entitlements, and - (ii) financial advice as to the implication of agreeing to receive less than 50 per cent.